wso2/docker-ei/docker-compose/integrator-broker-bps-analytics/README.md

 ## Prerequisites

-  * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose template.
+  * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose template. <br><br>
   * In order to run this Docker Compose setup, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Enterprise Integrator.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription). <br><br>
-  * If you wish to run the Docker Compose setup using Docker images built locally, build Integrator, Broker, Business Process, Analytics Images using [Dockerfiles](../../dockerfiles/README.md) and remove the `docker.wso2.com/` prefix from the `image` name In the `docker-compose.yml`
+  * If you wish to run the Docker Compose setup using Docker images built locally, build Integrator, Broker, Business Process, Analytics Images using [Dockerfiles](../../dockerfiles/README.md) and remove the `docker.wso2.com/` prefix from the `image` name In the `docker-compose.yml`. <br><br>

 ## How to Run